metosin/reagent-dev-tools/README.md

 ### Options

 - `:el` (optional) The element to render the dev-tool into.
 If the property is given, but is nil, dev tool is not enabled.
 If not given, new div is created and used.
-- `:state-atom` (optional) The Reagent atom to add to state-tree panel.
-Additional atoms can be registered with `register-state-atom` function.
-- `:state-atom-name` (optional) Name for state atom, defaults to \"App state\".
-- `:panels-fn` (optional) Function which returns map of additional panels to display.
-You can use these to extend dev panel with your own application specific tool.
 - `:margin-element` (optional) Element where to set margin-bottom/right if the panel is open.
 This is helpful so that the dev tool isn't displayed over the application content.
+- `:state-atom` This options adds default `state-tree` panel displaying tree for the given RAtom.
+- `:state-atom-name` (optional) Overrides the name for default `state-tree` panel.
+- `:panels` List of panel maps to display.
+This is appended to the default panels, if you don't want to include default panels, leave out :state-atom option and define all panels here.

+#### Panel options:
+- `:key` (Required) React key
+- `:label` (Required) Label for tab bar
+- `:view` (Required) Reagent Hiccup form to display the panel content

+#### Built-in panel component options:

+- `reagent-dev-tools.core/state-tree`
+    - `:ratom` (Required) The RAtom to display
+    - `:label` (Optional) Label to display for atom root node, will default to panel :label.

 ### 1. :preload namespace